-Instagram, just like Pinterest, has been a social platform that businesses leave to the everyday consumer, not quite understanding how to level a brand message without sounding sell-ish or robotic.
-It could be that marketing or P.R. teams have no idea how to harness the power of hashtags or the use of them in marketing campaigns.
+Instagram, just like Pinterest, has been a social platform that businesses leave to the everyday consumer, not quite understanding how to level a brand message without sounding sales-y or robotic.
+It could be that marketing or PR teams have no idea how to harness the power of hashtags or the use of them in marketing campaigns.
 It could also be that they #use #broken #hashtags versus knowing how to utilize the trending ones correctly to gain more followers and brand exposure.
 Below you’ll find my suggestions to market any company on Instagram throughout the week.

 Man Crush Monday

 Most of the weekday hashtags are self-explanatory, and man crush Monday is definitely one of them.
 Although this gallery is chock-full of Jake Gyllenhals and James Francos, companies can easily leverage this hashtag.
 Say, for example, you’re a tech recruiting company and one of your salesmen outperformed everyone in the division.
 You could do the following:

-- Write a short, interesting bio of him (maybe include a funny quote from him or a random fact).
+- Write a short, interesting bio of him (maybe include a funny quote or a random fact).

 - Snap a picture.
-Use basic photography rules.
 It doesn’t have to be GQ, just make it witty or realistic.
 Just please not grainy or blurry.

 - Upload to your company’s Instagram account.

 - Make sure your company’s brand page is connected to its Facebook page

-- Include bio, hashtag #mancrushmonday and link to your site in the text
+- Include a bio, hashtag #mancrushmonday and a link to your site in the text.

-- Select to upload to company Facebook page as well
+- Select to upload to your company Facebook page as well.

 As you can see, people use this tag to show many facets and ‘man crushes’ of their lives.
-From a thoroughbred, cross country jumper or an A-list celebrity, to a boyfriend or best friend–many companies prefer to get abstract with it, applying #mcm to their mascot or an employee.
+From an A-list celebrity to a boyfriend or best friend – many companies prefer to get abstract with it, applying #mcm to their mascot or an employee.
 It goes to show that companies can pretty much have a ‘mancrushmonday’ on just about anything.
 As long as it’s interesting, shows a human angle and somehow relates to your company’s goods or services, you’ll be portrayed as participating and joining the social conversation with consumers, not selling a product.